sarah-antillia/TensorFlow-FlexUNet-Image-Segmentation-Aphasia-Recovery-Cohort-MRI/README.md

 <br>
 We generated our PNG ImageMask Dataset from <b>wbsub-M*_ses-*_T1w.nii.gz</b> and their corresponding
 <b>wsub-M*_ses-*_lesion.nii.gz</b> files.
-In the generation process, for simplicity, we excluded all black empty masks and their correspondin images which were contained in the original NIfTI files.<br>
+In the generation process, for simplicity, we excluded all black empty masks and their corresponding images which were contained in the original NIfTI files.<br>

 <pre>